Rewilding Europe: Central Apennines rewilding area

-Rhodope Mountains rewilding area
+The Rhodope Mountains rewilding area

-The Rhodope Mountains is the only breeding area for griffon vultures in Bulgaria and also the most important breeding site for the globally threatened Egyptian vulture on the Balkan peninsula.
-The work of Rewilding Europe focuses on restoring food chains in Rhodope Mountains.
+The Rhodope Mountains are the only breeding area for griffon vultures in Bulgaria and also the most important breeding site for the globally threatened Egyptian vulture on the Balkan peninsula.
+The work of Rewilding Europe focuses on restoring food chains in the Rhodope Mountains.
 Restoring natural food chains is a flagship project of Rewilding Europe, supported by the European Commission through the LIFE project "Conservation of black and griffon vultures in the cross-border Rhodope mountains".
 Rewilding Europe's main focus is to help vultures and other scavenging species by boosting the availability of wild herbivore carcasses, thereby closing the circle of life.

 Together with local partners Rewilding Europe is increasing the number of local ungulates through several annual red deer and fallow deer releases, with reintroduced animal behaviour monitored through the use of GPS collars.
 Rewilding Europe is boosting biodiversity through mosaic landscape creation.
-Together with partners, Rewilding Europe is creating space for natural processes like forest regeneration, free flowing rivers, herbivory and carnivory to impact ecosystems.
+Together with partners, Rewilding Europe is creating space for natural processes like forest regeneration, free-flowing rivers, herbivory, and carnivory to impact ecosystems.
 Rewilding Europe and Rewilding Rhodope extends its efforts to restore steppe habitat, and increase the population of the endangered European ground squirrel.

 Oder Delta rewilding area

-The Oder Delta region is a unique combination of rich mosaic of large wild continental, marine and freshwater ecosystems in Germany and Poland.
+The Oder Delta region is a unique combination of a rich mosaic of large and wild continental, marine, and freshwater ecosystems in Germany and Poland.
 The transboundary region stretches over more than 250,000 hectares, of which nearly 70,000 hectares are the open waters of the lagoon.
 Rewilding Europe, nature conservation organisations and local partners have started working on several pilot conservation and sustainable development projects here in 2013, based on the exploration of nature-based economic opportunities.
-A professional non-profit organisation in form of a registered association Rewilding Oder Delta e.V. has been established and registered in Germany in 2019 in order to facilitate this cooperation and to develop further projects for the benefit of nature and people in the region.
+A professional non-profit organization in the form of a registered association Rewilding Oder Delta e.V. has been established and registered in Germany in 2019 to facilitate this cooperation and to develop further projects for the benefit of nature and people in the region.

-The eventual aim is to restore and safeguard the regional nature and to develop alternative, sustainable and nature friendly models of land, freshwater and sea use with local landowners, entrepreneurs, communities and residents.
-The Oder Delta team is working with partners to boost biodiversity in the delta by improving habitats and their connectivity, rewilding rivers, restoring sensitive peatlands and alluvial areas, supporting sustainable wildlife comeback and local nature-based economy.
+The eventual aim is to restore and safeguard regional nature and to develop alternative, sustainable and nature-friendly models of land, freshwater and sea use with local landowners, entrepreneurs, communities and residents.
+The Oder Delta team is working with partners to boost biodiversity in the delta by improving habitats and their connectivity, rewilding rivers, restoring sensitive peatlands and alluvial areas, supporting sustainable wildlife comeback, and a local nature-based economy.